cmchew/JavaProgramDesign/README.md

 Display score average.
 END

-WATER
+HOW MUCH WATER RUNS OFF THE ROOF?

 BEGIN
-Prompt user to enter roof dimensions in inches.
+Prompt user to enter roof dimensions.
+Convert roof dimensions to inches.
 Prompt user to enter amount of rainfall in inches.
-Multiply roof dimensions by number of inches of rainfall.
+Multiply roof dimensions by number of cubic inches of rainfall.
+One gallon equals 231 cubic inches.
-Divide total by 231 to calculate runoff.
+Divide total by 231 to calculate runoff in gallons.
 Display runoff.
 END

-EMPLOYEE PAY

-BEGIN
-Ask user for employee number, number of hours worked that week and hourly rate.
-Validate the hourly rate doesn't exceed maximum rate of $25.
-Validate number of hours doesn't exceed maximum of 60 hours per week.
-Calculate employee weekly salary for regular hours.
-Calculate employee weekly salary for overtime hours.
-Display weekly pay for each employee.
-END

-CUSTOMER RECORD
+PROCESS CUSTOMER RECORD

 BEGIN
 Prompt user for customer name, customer purchase amount and tax code.